 '''

-parameters_default: Sequence[Parameter | HideParameter] = []
+parameters_default: ParameterListType = []

 '''

 - description (bool) Flag determining whether the parameter description is shown.
-The default is to show the description only when we are in a jupyter notebook environment. - sort (bool) Flag determining whether the parameters are sorted - show_hidden (bool) Flag determining whether hidden parameters are shown get_all_parameters (data='name')
+The default is to show the description only when we are in a jupyter notebook environment. - sort (bool) Flag determining whether the parameters are sorted - show_hidden (bool) Flag determining whether hidden parameters are shown - show_deprecated (bool) Flag determining whether deprecated parameters are shown - default_value (bool) Flag determining whether the default values or the current values are shown get_all_parameters (data='name')